Domestic defense industries want New Delhi to keep foreign direct investment low

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India Considers Raising Cap On Foreign Investment In Defense Sector".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India Considers Raising Cap On Foreign Investment In Defense Sector".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.